Why Do You Get Back Pain From Standing?

 Now you can probably guess that standing around in things like flip flops or high heels all day is going to give you back pain and foot problems!

-But if you wear footwear that is comfortable, fits well, and has good arch support instead it can really help to keep your back and feet healthy.
+But wearing footwear that is comfortable, fits well, and has good arch support instead, can really help to keep your back and feet healthy.

 And this is a big deal for construction workers.